- United States: Industry focus > Insurance: non-contentious

 Within Corporate restructuring (including bankruptcy), tier 4

 In June 2013, Debevoise & Plimpton LLP boosted its restructuring capability through the hire of Craig Bruens as counsel from Kirkland & Ellis LLP.
 Another significant change was the elevation of Natasha Labovitz to joint co-head alongside ‘terrific leader’ and ‘strong negotiator’ Richard Hahn.
 Jasmine Ball is the other stand-out name in the New York-based team and is praised for her ‘strong management skills and critical thinking’.
 The firm retains strong niche expertise in the debt restructuring of aircraft financing and ‘is probably the most experienced firm in this area’.
 Indeed, its eminence for this type of work is evidenced by its role advising American Airlines as special aircraft financing counsel in its high-profile Chapter 11 case.
 The group’s strength is not limited to aircraft-related matters; it is active across a diverse range of industries and acts for debtors, creditors, sponsors, boards of directors and acquirers in a wide spread of bankruptcy and work-out issues.
 In another notable case, the restructuring department acted hand-in-hand with the firm’s litigation, securities and insurance practices to advise MBIA Inc on the potential restructuring of around $2bn in parent-company obligations.

 Within Financial services: litigation, Debevoise & Plimpton LLP is a third tier firm,

-Within Financial services: regulatory, Debevoise & Plimpton LLP is a third tier firm,
+Within Financial services: regulatory, Debevoise & Plimpton LLP is a second tier firm,

 Within Project finance, tier 4